suit-wg/information-model/draft-ietf-suit-information-model.md

 #  Conventions and Terminology

 This document uses terms defined in {{I-D.ietf-suit-architecture}}.
-The term 'Operator' refers to both, Device and Network Operator.
+The term 'Operator' refers to both Device and Network Operator.

 This document treats devices with a homogeneous storage architecture as devices with a heterogeneous storage architecture, but with a single storage subsystem.